 Donna Jordan of Jordan Fabrics has great tips for choosing jelly roll colors that best accent the movement and flow in your bargello quilting.
 You still must cut your sewn strip groupings onto rows afterward, but jelly rolls take a lot of the prep work out of creating this type of quilt.

 Usually, the sewist follows an easy bargello quilt pattern to align the rows of squares correctly.
-Some of more popular ones right now include the ombre bargello quilt pattern and the linking hearts quilt pattern.
+Some of the more popular ones right now include the ombre bargello quilt pattern and the linking hearts quilt pattern.
 A quick internet search will scare up oodles of these bargello quilt images to use as inspiration.
 Both use strip-pieced rows of fabric (usually quilter’s cotton) to form the complicated design.
 A second, even simpler, option involves purchasing bargello quilt kits that include both the precut fabric strips and the paper pattern that tells you where each color should fall in the bargello design.

 Best Tools For Cutting and Sewing Bargello Quilts

 To make bargello designs, you’ll want to invest in a few simple tools.
 If you’re an experienced quilter, odds are you already own them.
-But for those new to the art, these are tool you’ll use again and again while quilting.
+But for those new to the art, these are tools you’ll use again and again while quilting.

 - Rotary Cutter